marcosfavat/dino/How-to-install-GDAL.md

 [GDAL](http://gdal.org/) is a popular and powerful geospatial data processing library.
 GDAL is available as a set of commandline utilities (ready to use binaries files).
 The developer oriented library is available as a C/C++ API.
-Bindings in other languages, including Python, are aslo available.
+Bindings in other languages, including Python, are also available.

 Actually installing binary files is good enought to get the addon working as well.
-You can also use GDAL Python API but in this cas you need to install the binding.
+You can also use GDAL Python API but in this case you need to install the binding.

 ### Windows